Gruppe-2-02324-Advanced-Programming/RoboRally2/README.md

 ### Choose Game Board

-- Select the game board you want to play on.
+- Select the game board you want to play on (we reccomend DIZZY-HIGHWAY & BURNOUT)

 ### Load- & save game
 - Whenever you are playing a game you can save the game at any time press file -> save game, and choose a name for your saved game.